-Article 10 of the ECHR provides all persons the right to freedom of expression.
+Article 10 of the ECHR provides all people the right to freedom of expression.
 This right is applicable and enhanced in a political context.
-The Commissioner and our office are obliged to consider Article 10 rights in any investigation or reports covering freedom of expression, particularly where a report could mean an interference with a Respondent's rights.
+The Commissioner and our office are obliged to consider Article 10 rights in any investigation or reports covering freedom of expression, particularly where a report and any prospective sanction by the SCS based on its findings and conclusion could mean an interference with a Respondent's rights.